Homemade raw cat food recipe FAQ

 I prefer to use whole food sources of nutrients in my recipes.
 After all, isn’t that the reason we’re ditching processed food for homemade?

-This study and this study both show prolonged use of iodized salt causes thyroid disorders in humans.
+This study and this study both show that prolonged use of iodized salt causes thyroid disorders in humans.

-Where do I buy the supplements?
+Where do I buy the ingredients?

 You can make your own eggshell powder or buy it online.

-All supplements are available on Amazon US
+All superfoods are available on Amazon US

 iHerb ships internationally (please check shipping costs first):